aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 - Many-to-many (*:*)

 **NOTE:**
-In Power BI Desktop model view, you can interpret a relationship's cardinality type by looking at the indicators (1 or *) on either side of the relationship line.
+In the Power BI Desktop model view, you can interpret a relationship's cardinality type by looking at the indicators (1 or *) on either side of the relationship line.